Things to do in Munduk

 The cool climate and rich volcanic soil of the mountain area in Bali are perfect conditions for growing a large number of vegetables and fruits.
 Bali coffee is famous for its rich taste and delicious aroma.
 Plantations in Munduk cover a large amount of the area’s ground.

 Important note: During your travels in Bali, many signs say ‘Luwak Coffee’.
-Do not support this as it is an abusive animal activity held in small cages, fed with coffee beans, pooped out and sold to customers.
+Do not support this as it is an abusive animal activity held in small cages, fed with coffee beans, pooped out, and sold to customers as a specialty coffee.
 And the funny thing, 80% of the beans isn’t even real Luwak Coffee.

 How to get to Munduk, Bali